 The school enrollment forecasts are based mainly on county births, aging of the current student population, and migration patterns.
 As county births increased through 2007, more kindergarten students entered MCPS.
 The 2020-2021 kindergarten class was unusually low due to the COVID-19 health pandemic, and therefore considered anomalous.
-The 2021-2022 kindergarten class was larger than the 2020-2021 school year, but was still smaller than it was between the 2010-2011 and 2019-2020 school years.
-The 2024-2025 kindergarten class is lower than 2023-2024.
-The capture rate (the percentage of resident births five years earlier to kindergarten enrollment) is 83.8 percent.
+The 2021-2022 kindergarten class was larger than the 2020-2021 school year, but was still smaller than it was between the 2010-2019 school years.
+The 2024-2025 kindergarten class is smaller than 2023-2024 class.
+The capture rate (the percentage of resident births five years earlier to kindergarten enrollment) is 83.7 percent, which is approximately the same as the previous school year.

 It is anticipated that there will be a return to 87 percent kindergarten capture.
 However, the decline in resident births will result in a decline in the kindergarten population that in turn will slow the growth of the total enrollment as students age from grade to grade.
 In addition, the unusually small kindergarten class of the 2020-2021 school year resulted in a smaller than anticipated 1st grade class in the 2022-2023 school year that may to some extent keep enrollment lower through the elementary years during the planning period.
-(See appendices A and B for enrollment projections by grade level and Appendix C-2 for a description of the MCPS enrollment forecasting methodology.)
+In some areas of the county, there will be growth due to new housing units or turnover in existing housing.
+See appendices A and B for enrollment projections by grade level and Appendix C-2 for a description of the MCPS enrollment forecasting methodology.